Telescopes are an essential observing tool for astronomy enthusiasts.

 It is hard to believe, but the mount is often more important than the scope itself.

 Without a solid and steady amount, you cannot even begin to focus the telescope correctly, let alone take astral photography or time elapsed photography.

 A basic tripod is all that you need.
 They are solid, sturdy, and last a long time.
 Any good mount will cost a couple of hundred dollars, which puts into perspective the presumes quality of those telescopes that come with the amount.

 Other Tips For Beginners

-For telescope beginners, it’s important they read the operational manual that is provided so they can understand how to focus the lenses of the telescope for the particular use.
+For telescope beginners, it’s important they read the operational manual provided to understand how to focus the lenses of the telescope for a particular use.

-If not, the beginner needs to learn how to balance the handheld telescope for the best and most accurate lens capture.
+If not, the beginner needs to balance the handheld telescope for the best and most accurate lens capture.

 This way, you will be able to orient yourself with constellations and other features in the sky and see some interesting details of the moon and possibly the planets.